awsdocs/nice-dcv-admin-guide/doc_source/manage-storage.md

    1. Open the **storage\-root** parameter\.
 For **Value data**, enter the full path to the folder created in step 1\.

-      You can also use `%home%` in the path to specify the home directory of the user who is currenty signed in\.
+      You can also use `%home%` in the path to specify the home directory of the user who is currently signed in\.
 For example, the following path uses `c:\Users\username\storage\` as the session storage directory\.

       ```
       %home%/storage/